 Pulyan always receives the lion's share of interest when it comes to his Awakening and being an Enlightened Being, and, it must be said, well deserved at that.
 However, in the end, it must also be said that it was HIS teacher that was actually responsible for his transformation.
 She gets no applause or recognition, BUT she does inspire a great deal of interest as well as an unending liturgy of curiosity for many because of her role in his Awakening and the fact that to this day Pulyan's Teacher, a female Ramana without a mountain or a following, remains facetiously unknown.

-In the continuing theme of incredible coincidences, if you want to see another incredible coincidence regarding my mentor and the merchant marine take a few minutes to read Guy Hague, the person thought by many to have been the role model for the main character in the novel The Razor's Edge by W. Somerset Maugham.
+In the continuing theme of incredible coincidences as found in Footnote and Richard Rose, if you want to see another incredible coincidence regarding my mentor and the merchant marine take a few minutes to read Guy Hague, the person thought by many to have been the role model for the main character in the novel The Razor's Edge by W. Somerset Maugham.

 Speaking of incredible coincidences, of some interest to those of you have read this far may be the paragraphs below as found in La Palma Secert Base:

 Over and over people want to know why this almost borderline psychological addiction with all this submarine stuff?
 After all, they ask, are you not a known Zen man of some accomplishment --- why page after page of submarines, why not more on Enlightenment or help for those seeking along the path?

 Good question.
 Even though the submarine pages are each stand alone pages unto themselves, they are still interwoven into the fabric of my own journey along the path, thus inturn it is hoped, casting light however meager, for guidence along your own.